-Get a Top New Jersey Bus Accident Attorney on Your Side
+New Jersey Bus Accident Attorneys

-If you or a loved one has been seriously injured in a bus collision, contact a lawyer from Lependorf & Silverstein, P.C., today.
-We are skilled in all areas of car accident law in NJ, and have the experience required to successfully represent an injured victim.
-Please contact us at (609) 240-0040 to schedule a free initial consultation with one of our lawyers to discuss your bus or school bus accident.
+If you or a loved one has been seriously injured in a bus collision, contact a New Jersey auto accident lawyer from Lependorf & Silverstein, P.C., today.
+We are skilled in all areas of car accident law, and have the experience to successfully represent an injured victim or the family of a deceased victim.
+Please contact us at (609) 240-0040 to schedule a free initial consultation with one of our lawyers to discuss the bus accident that has touched your family.

 City and public buses are also covered under specialized laws throughout New Jersey.